The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/4-dev-servers-vite-esmodules.md

     # > Select a variant: JavaScript
     ```

-    This will create a folder in your repo called `app` that will serve as the "development" version of the application (later, when you are ready to deploy, you will also create a "production" version).
+    This will create a folder called `app` that will serve as the "development" version of the application (later, when you are ready to deploy, you will also create a "production" version).
-4. Open up the `app` directory and look around.
+2. Open up the `app` directory and look around.
 Vite will have created the following files and directories for you to get started:
    * `package.json`: defines the scripts and dependencies of your project.
 Notably, when you run `npm i` in your `app` directory, it will install the `vite` command-line tool.
 It's the first place to look when working on a new project.
      * `package-lock.json`: Read more about package lock files [here](https://docs.npmjs.com/cli/v9/configuring-npm/package-lock-json).
    * `index.html`: the "entry point" of your application.
 It contains only a `div#app` element and loads the `src/main.js` file.
 This must remain in the root of your `app` directory.